 Submissions are sought from authors who wish to write thought-provoking, controversial pieces (2000-4000 words) designed to inform and stimulate current pedagogical debate.
 An abstract of 150 words is required.

-Articles may focus on personal reflections of current teaching and learning practice, ethical issues in the teaching psychology, controversies or points to debate in psychology pedagogy, calls for changes to current practice and further research or debating political issues in related to education and teaching in psychology.
+Articles may focus on personal reflections of current teaching and learning practice, ethical issues in the teaching of psychology, controversies or points to debate in psychology pedagogy, calls for changes to current practice and further research or debating political issues in related to education and teaching in psychology.
 Such paper may be philosophical or reflective and need not contain necessarily contain primary research/data.

 3. Student submissions

-Research by undergraduate students, usually based on project dissertations, are especially welcome as long as the research is relevant to the teaching and learning of psychology.
+Research by undergraduate students, usually based on project dissertations, is especially welcome as long as the research is relevant to the teaching and learning of psychology.
 Please follow the guidance provided for refereed papers when submitting contributions of this nature.